 The subject of the post was how best to use this site.
 If you have entered the stream, I don’t need to tell you what to read.
 If you have not yet entered the stream, I suggest that you first read “Hsin-hsin Ming.”
 It is forty verses long, so if you only read one post on a verse per day, it will take you less than forty days.
-Pay particular attention to Jeanne Guyon’s introduction to “prayer” (Do not labor to quiet your thoughts), which is an excellent guide to mindfulness meditation (as opposed to releasing, which you must also do).
+Pay particular attention to Jeanne Guyon’s guide to “prayer” (Do not labor to quiet your thoughts), which is an introduction to mindfulness meditation (as opposed to releasing, which you must also learn to do).
 With Jeanne’s method you pick a sacred writing and you read a short passage from it.
-After reading the passage pause and focus your thoughts on what you have read for as long as possible.
-The text itself matters less than the fact that you aren’t thinking about other things.
-In this regard it is just the same as focusing on a koan, such as Chao Chou’s Wu or the Sound of One Hand Clapping.
-But because this is a meditative practice, it is best to use something simple, such as a stanza from a poem, a line of scripture, or Lester Levenson’s sayings.
+After reading the passage, you pause for a time and focus your thoughts on what you have read.
+The text itself matters less than the fact that you aren’t thinking about other things, but sacred writings, such as the Hsin-hsin Ming and Adi Shankara’s Self-Realization, provide profound meditations.
+Less poetic but no less true are the words of Lester Levenson in The Ultimate Truth.

-After you have read Hsin-hsin Ming and have become familiar with some kind of meditation, I suggest you look over Eleven Practices.
+After you have read Hsin-hsin Ming and have become familiar with some form of meditation, I suggest you look over Eleven Practices.
 If you don’t understand the purpose of a practice, read a related post.
-Then, when you have a good grasp of why each practice is prescribed and how you are going to successfully do it, set aside three months of your life, put on “The Secret of Healing,” and become your glorious immortal Self.
+Then, when you have a good grasp of why each practice is prescribed and how you are going to successfully do it, set aside three months of your life, put on “The Secret of Healing,” and become your glorious unlimited Self.

 I will end this introduction with the words of National Teacher Zhong:

 It is a rare privilege to be born

 as a human being,